xtuml/mc/doc/notes/51_fx_int.md

 6.8     Teach customer to follow mcmc programming conventions.
 6.8.1   This will allow mcmc to be built quickly and mostly automatically.
 6.8.2   Deliver programming style guidelines in a document.
+6.8.3   Change ".clr" files to ".mark" files to be compatible with mcmc.
 6.9     Run mcmc creation scripts against updated model and archetypes.

 7. Implementation Comments